RMaster121/stock-savings-calculator/README.md

 **Stock Savings Calculator** is a Go-based application designed to help you track the value of your stock investments over time.
 By fetching stock and forex data from [Polygon.io](https://polygon.io), the calculator estimates the value of your investments in your local currency and provides detailed weekly and total reports.

-**Remember, that these are past results and may not
+**Remember, that these are past results and do not predict future data.
+Be careful!**

 ## Table of Contents